Robert Fidgeon: Quotes about Fidgeon

 "In an astonishing testimony to his professionalism he alerted the news desk on the morning he went into hospital for the last time.
 Robert will be missed by his colleagues at the Herald Sun and his hundreds of thousands of regular readers." – Bruce Guthrie, Herald Sun editor-in-chief.

 "He fought his illness so bravely and you could tell when he wrote about television that he really loved it.
 Some TV critics hate television, but with Robert he was always writing how it could be better." – Eddie McGuire, Television presenter.

 "Melbourne has been truly fortunate to have had a TV writer who was also a huge fan of the medium and a supporter of the people who have made it." – Rove McManus, Television presenter.

 Personal life

-Fidgeon's wife, Patrice, is associate editor of New Idea magazine; he had a stepdaughter, Kate, five children Jaye, Janet, Gregory, Adam and Jodie and seven grandchildren Chelsea, Georgia, Ella, Emily, Ben, Luke and Isabella.
+Fidgeon's wife, Patrice, is associate editor of New Idea magazine; he had a stepdaughter, Kate, five children Jaye, Janet, Gregory, Adam and Jodie and eight grandchildren Chelsea, Georgia, Ella, Emily, Emily, Ben, Luke and Isabella.
 Following a long battle with bowel and liver cancer, he was rushed to hospital where his condition progressively worsened and he soon succumbed to it.